ClementNerma/Rave/docs/master.md

 (new MyArrayClass<bool>).sum(); // Works fine
 ```

-Also, segments can implement interfaces or use traits:
+Also, segments can implement interfaces:

 ```rave
 class MyArrayClass<T> {